Mupati/100ms-golang-api/README.md

 - [ ] Create a Room Code for a specific Role in a Room
 - [ ] Get Room Codes for all Roles in a Room
 - [ ] Update the current state for a given Room Code.
-- [ ] Create the struct for the Room Code object

 [Active Rooms](https://www.100ms.live/docs/server-side/v2/api-reference/active-rooms/overview)

-- [ ] Create the struct for the Active Room Object
 - [ ] Get details of a specific Active Room
 - [ ] Get details of a specific Peer in an active Room
 - [ ] Get details of the Active Peers in a Room